ShadowMario/FNF-PsychEngine/BUILDING.md

 ### "It's taking a while, should I be worried?"

-No, that is normal, when you compile flixel games for the first time, it usually takes around 5 to 10 minutes, it really depends on how powerful your hrdware is
+No, that is normal, when you compile flixel games for the first time, it usually takes around 5 to 10 minutes, it really depends on how powerful your hardware is

 ### "I had an error saying that 'hxCodec' could not be found!"